-Students can easily see how equivalent fractions relate to each other by looking up and down the chart.
+With the number lines below, students can easily see how equivalent fractions relate to each other by simply looking up and down the chart.

 The fractions on a number line may be laid out many ways.
 I prefer the layout that imitates rulers.
 They are much easier to read than some of the other number lines I have seen.

 I've created two different number lines that you can print out to help with the many fraction worksheets I've created--you can find those below.

 The first line is laid out like a ruler with fractions in halves, fourths, eighths, and sixteenths.

 The second shows fractions from halves to eighths and is great for seeing the relationship between equivalent fractions.